ztclog/voidrice/README.md

 # The Voidrice

-There are the configs mostly inspired by [Luke Smith](https://www.github.com/lukesmithxyz/voidrice).
+There are the configs mostly inspired by [Luke Smith's dotconfigs](https://www.github.com/lukesmithxyz/voidrice).

 - Settings for:
 	- mpv (video player)